PreibischLab/RS-FISH/README.md

 `-- zCorrected-2
 ```

-Some constants that are used below in naming convetion.
+Some constants that are used below in naming convention.

 - `<type>` -- {`DPY-23_EX`, `MDH-1`}
 - `<channel>` -- image channel {0, 1, 2, 3, 4};